 Applying Constraints

-Pick a work or personal project.
+Pick a project: Choose a work or personal project where you want to innovate.

 Until next time,

-Design Zindagi Team
+The Design Zindagi Team